rwthanalytics/moodle-local_learning_analytics/README.md

 - `dataprivacy_threshold`: This value determines how many "data points" a "data set" needs to contain before the data is displayed.
 See the data privacy section below for more information.
 By default, the value is `10`.
 - `student_rolenames`: In case the role(s) for students/users in a course is not `student`, you can specify the corresponding role name.
 In case there are multiple roles that students have, use a single comma.
 Example: `student,customrole`.
 By default, the value is `student`.
 - `student_enrols_groupby`: Option to allow merging of multiple courses with the same `shortname` or `fullname` in the parallel/previously heard courses.
 By default, the value is `course->id` which will not merge any courses by comparing their name.
+- `setting_dashboard_boxes`: Determines which boxes are displayed in the dashboard, in which order and how big the boxes are.
+The specification is in the format `reportname:width`, separated by commas.
+A line has a maximum width of 12, after which it breaks.
+Example: `learners:8,activities:4` displays two boxes in the dashboard, where the first one is much wider than the second one.
+The value only needs to be changed if other subplugins are installed or if the layout of the dashboard needs to be changed.

 #### Option `course_customfield`
 <a name="customfield"></a>